laxika/java-task-force/README.md

 ## Domain Language

-JTF encourages the developers to build lightweight and reusable components.

 ### Job

 Jobs are the unit of work for JTF.
 It is a simple processing pipeline.
 A job contains exactly one **generator**, exactly one **sink** and any number of **tasks** in-between.
 A job is responsible for the processing of **work items**.